SeamCarver

 PPM P3 File Format

 For this MP we will use the PPM P3 file format for all the images.
-The PPM P3 format is easy to work with and lets us easily manipulate the images.
+The PPM P3 format is easy to work with and lets us easily manipulate an image.
 The files end with a .ppm

 extension and always begin with the following header: